planetscale/setup-pscale-action/README.md

     pscale deploy-request list my-db --org my-org
 ```

 Setting the `version` is optional.
 When omitted, the action will download the latest version.
+[See full list of releases](https://github.com/planetscale/cli/releases).

 Be sure to [setup a service token](https://planetscale.com/docs/concepts/service-tokens) with the proper permissions and add it to your repositories secrets.